nginxinc/kubernetes-ingress/docs/README.md

 The available content templates (`kind`) are:

 - concept: Help a user learn about a specific feature or feature set.
-- tutorial: Walk a user through an example use case scenario; results in a functional PoC environment.
+- tutorial: Walk a user through an example use case scenario.
-- reference: Describes an API, command line tool, config options, etc.; should be generated automatically from source code.
+- reference: Describes an API, command line tool, configuration options, etc.
-- troubleshooting: Help a user solve a specific problem.
+- troubleshooting: Guide a user towards solving a specific problem.
-- openapi: A template with the requirements to render an openapi.yaml specification
+- openapi: A template with the requirements to render an openapi.yaml specification.

 ## Documentation formatting